xorrkaz/bofemt-1150/README.md

 -   [YANG Suite](https://github.com/CiscoDevNet/yangsuite): Capable of dynamic discovery of installed application plugins.
 Provides common library APIs for logging, filesystem access, GUI appearance and behavior, and client-server communication

+-   [ANX](https://github.com/cisco-ie/anx): This is a graphical explorer for YANG models supported by a NETCONF device or service orchestrator

 -   [pyang](https://pypi.org/project/pyang/): CLI tool for validating YANG modules and viewing modules in tree form

 -   [IOS-XE Programmability Learning Track](https://developer.cisco.com/learning/tracks/iosxe-programmability): Explore the reasons behind the move to Model Driven Programmability from traditional interfaces such as CLI/SNMP.
 Learn about the interaction between YANG data models and the new standard transport protocols of NETCONF and RESTCONF.
 Discover how to leverage NETCONF/RESTCONF to query and configure network devices